unixorn/awesome-zsh-plugins/README.md

 - [windows-title](https://github.com/mdarocha/zsh-windows-title) - Dynamically updates terminal window title with current directory and the last command run.
 - [wordle](https://github.com/zechris/zwordle) - Wordle for ZSH, with tab-completions.
 - [workon](https://github.com/bryanculver/workon.plugin.zsh) - Simple utility for jumping between projects.
+- [worktree-jump](https://github.com/Jermic/worktree-jump) - Lists `git` worktrees in a compact table and lets you jump to one by typing its number at the next shell prompt.
 - [worktree](https://github.com/jspears/worktree) - Adds functions that wrap `git worktree`.
 - [worktrunk](https://github.com/kguzek/zsh-worktrunk) - Inspired by the [oh-my-zsh](https://ohmyz.sh/) [git plugin](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/git) and provides aliases and a few useful functions for working with [worktrunk](https://github.com/max-sixty/worktrunk).
 - [wpm](https://github.com/btror/wpm) - Lets you test your typing speed in a terminal, track WPM, accuracy, and more.
 Results are saved in a handy JSON format for easy tracking.